ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

    #SBATCH --account=<account_name>

-Depending on the platform, users may also need to adjust the settings to use the correct Python environment and path to the shape files.
+Depending on the platform, users may also need to adjust the settings to use the correct Python environment and path to the shapefiles.

 When working with these batch scripts, several environment variables must be set prior to submission.
-If plotting output from a single cycle, the variables to set are ``HOMErrfs`` and ``EXPTDIR``.
+If plotting output from a single cycle, the variables to set are ``$HOMErrfs`` and ``$EXPTDIR``.
 If the user's login shell is bash, these variables can be set as follows:

 .. code-block:: console